CoalUnicorn/RustyCalc/iron-canvas/README.md

 atomic `FullRebuild` or `ScrollBlit` hold) or a narrower strategy scope (`ChangedCells` failed pane mask or `DamagedRows` original row spans).
 Thus, the caller can call `render_pending` again on the next tick with no new external input needed.
-See `docs/rendering-and-damage.md` for the full decision-machinery writeup, including the exact per-strategy failure policy table.

-No paired Canvas2D runtime exists yet: `WebSurface`/`CanvasPainter` pairs (grid + overlay) are still constructed and owned separately by each facade — `IronCanvas`, `DataGridCanvas` — rather than by one shared lifecycle object.
+`Canvas2dRuntime<S>` owns the paired grid and overlay surfaces, their orchestrator, and their shared DPR lifecycle. `IronCanvas`, `DataGridCanvas`, and the RustyCalc camera host use this runtime while retaining their model-specific state and API boundaries.

 ### Pane pipeline and theme